Services And Runtimes

 fungi peer capability --peer <peer-id>

-fungi access list --peer <peer-id>
+fungi access open --peer <peer-id> my-service

 Runtime Notes

-- On Windows, the default Docker host endpoint is the named pipe
+- On Windows, the common endpoint is

-- The Wasmtime path currently supports a local
+- The Wasmtime path supports a local

 .wasmfile or a direct HTTP/HTTPS URL to a single.wasmfile. - Wasmtime mount directories are created automatically before launch.

 - The Wasmtime path is not available on Android yet.
-Android support is coming soon.

 spec.expose.enabled=truewith TCP transport requires at least one named TCP port inspec.ports[].name.